pōkaka of the cool montane forest interior

 Habitat

 Lowland and hill forests, often on fertile, well-drained soils.
 Prefers moist, sheltered sites with partial shade.
-Often found in regenerating forest and along forest margins.
-Tolerates shade but grows best in light gaps.
+Often found in regenerating forest.

 Range

 Found throughout New Zealand from Northland to Stewart Island.
 Most common in lowland and hill forests.
-Also found on the Chatham Islands.
-More common in the South Island than the North Island.
+Also found on Chatham Islands.
+More common in South Island.

 Endemism